RNGDet: Road Network Graph Detection by Transformer in Aerial Images: Conclusions and Future work

-We proposed here RNGDet, a novel approach to automatically detect the road network graph from aerial images by iterations.
+We proposed here RNGDet, a novel iterative approach to automatically detect the road network graph from aerial images.
 Taken as input an aerial image, RNGDet could directly output the road network graph with vertices and edges.
 First, RNGDet predicted a set of candidate initial vertices, and then iteratively generated the road network graph vertex-by-vertex starting from each candidate initial vertex.
-Due to the use of transformer and deep queries, RNGDet could handle complicated intersection points with arbitrary number of road segments.
-RNGDet was evaluated on a publicly available dataset and presented the state-of-the-art performance on all evaluation metrics, including pixel-level metrics, intersection-level metrics and topology-level metric APLS.
-The experimental results demonstrated the superiority of our proposed RNGDet.
-In the future, we plan to further improve RNGDet by using more powerful backbone networks and training strategies.
-Besides, we plan to adapt RNGDet to other graph detection tasks, such as road laneline detection and road lane centerline detection.
+Due to the use of transformer and deep queries, RNGDet could handle complicated intersection points with an arbitrary number of incident road segments.
+RNGDet was evaluated on a publicly available dataset and presented the state-of-the-art performance in terms of all evaluation metrics, including pixel-level metrics, intersection-level metrics and topology-level metric APLS.
+The experimental results demonstrated the superiority of our work.
+In the future, we would like to further improve RNGDet by using more powerful backbone networks and training strategies.
+Besides, we will adapt RNGDet to other graph detection tasks, such as road laneline detection and road lane centerline detection.

+\begin{IEEEbiography}[{ }]{Zhenhua Xu} (Student Member 2022) received the bachelor's degree from Harbin Institute of Technology, Harbin, China, in 2018.
+He is now a PhD candidate supervised by Prof. Ming Liu and Prof. Huamin Qu at the Department of Computer Science and Engineering, The Hong Kong University of Science and Technology, HKSAR, China.
+His current research interests include HD map automatic annotation, line-shaped object detection, imitation learning, autonomous driving, \textit{etc}. \end{IEEEbiography}